Suv4o/personal-blog-2023/content/2023/04/02/single-sign-on-with-firebase-authentication-across-multiple-domains.md

 ## Add Firebase Auth

 Next, we will set up Firebase Auth within our project.
-Before proceeding, make sure that you have a Firebase account and have created a project in the [Firebase console](https://console.firebase.google.com/).
+Before proceeding, make sure that you have a Firebase account and have created a project in the <a href="https://console.firebase.google.com/" target="_blank" rel="noopener noreferrer">Firebase console</a>.

 ```bash
 yarn add firebase